axsh/openvnet/docs/InstallGuide.md

 * mode

 The mode of the interface.
-If a virtual or physical device is attached to the Open vSwitch, it is going to be associated to an entry in `vif` mode.
-(There are other criteria to associate.
-Checking the mode is one of them.)
+An entry with `vif` mode is basically for a virtual or physical device that is attached to the datapath of the Open vSwitch.
+Another mode might be specified for a physical device but here we omit the explanation about it.

 * owner-datapath-uuid